ArnaudBand/Dice-Game/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Leaderboard
+# Dice Game

-> Leaderboard is a project featuring ES6 syntax including async code with API calls, modules and webpack.
+> Dice Game is a game build using HTML, CSS, and JavaScript

 ## Built With